Autobiography presentation. Presentation on the topic "formatting a resume, autobiography." List of used literature

 "Rudin" (1856)

-"Rudin" - describes the appearance of a man in the 1840s, his real contribution to history. a novel about a superfluous person (The Diary of a Superfluous Man, 1850)
+“Rudin” - describes the appearance of a man in the 1840s, his real contribution to history. novel about an extra person (“The Diary of an Extra Man”, 1850)

 Slide 17